pangucciole/CybersecurityLab/README.md

 #### 1.4.
 Sending the message

-The attacker crafts the email for the target, by connecting to the SMTP server (identified earlier with `nmap`) using `telnet`.
+The attacker connects to the SMTP server (identified earlier with `nmap`) using `telnet`.
+This sequence SMTP commands crafts and sends an email from the system administrator of the company  (Boyd Jenius)  to the CEO (Richard Bourne).
+The url redirects to the fake login page (hosted on the attacker's machine).

 ```bash
 telnet morningcatch.ph 25